 Communications with Directors.
 Stockholders and other interested parties who wish to communicate with the board of directors or its non-management or independent directors may do so through the following procedures.
 Such communications not involving complaints or concerns regarding accounting, internal accounting controls and auditing matters related to us may be sent to the attention of our corporate secretary at Valhi, Inc., Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas 75240-2620.
-Provided that any such communication relates to our business or affairs and is within the function of our board of directors or its committees, and does not relate to insignificant or inappropriate matters, such communication, or a summary of such communication, will be forwarded to the chairman of our audit committee, who also serves as the presiding director of our non-management and independent director meetings.
+Provided that any such communication relates to our business or affairs and is within the function of our board of directors or its communication, will be forwarded to the chairman of our audit committee, who also serves as the presiding director of our non-management and independent director meetings.